On the Max-Cut of Sparse Random Graphs: Upper bound. The first moment method

+As the cut size $zn$ increases, the number of cuts of such a size is expected to decrease and the local optimality condition is more likely to satisfy.
+Based on this intuition, we expect that $J_1$ is decreasing in $z$ and $J_2$ is increasing in $z$.
+A lot of the work we will done later in this section is to find the right tradeoff between the two terms.

-where $K$ is defined by (\ref{eq:Kmu_mubar}).
-Here we claim that $J_1$ is the expected number of cuts $V_1,V_2$ such that the cardinality of a cut is $zn$, $|V_1|=(1/2+\alpha)n,|V_2|=(1/2-\alpha)n$ and the number of edges within each part $V_1$ and $V_2$ is $z_1n,z_2n$, respectively.
+\begin{proof} We claim that $J_1$ is the expected number of cuts $V_1,V_2$ such that the cardinality of a cut is $zn$, $|V_1|=(1/2+\alpha)n,|V_2|=(1/2-\alpha)n$ and the number of edges within each part $V_1$ and $V_2$ is $z_1n,z_2n$, respectively.
 Similarly, we claim that $J_2$ is the probability that the local optimality condition is satisfied for any given cut counted in $J_1$, where $K$ was defined in (\ref{eq:Kmu_mubar}).
-We recall that $\Gncn$ is assumed to be generated using the configuration model.
-Indeed